Rail transport in Bulgaria: History

 The Ruse – Pliska - Varna, the first Bulgarian railway line, was started in 1864.
 The Ottoman government had commissioned for it an English company managed by William Gladstone, a politician, and the Barkley brothers, civil engineers.
 The 223 km long line was opened in 1866.

 In 1870 Baron Maurice de Hirsch started the construction of the Constantinople – Luleburgaz - Edirne - Svilengrad - Plovdiv - Pazardzhik - Belovo railway line, completed three years later.

 In 1885, the National Assembly passed the Railway Act, according to which railways in Bulgaria were considered state property and were to be operated by the state.
-In 1888 Stefan Stambolov's government expropriates the Vakarel – Belovo railway line (built and previously operated by Vitalis) and started operating it.
+In 1888 Stefan Stambolov's government expropriated the Vakarel – Belovo railway line (built and previously operated by Vitalis) and started operating it.
 On 1 August, the whole of the Tsaribrod (Dimitrovgrad, Serbia) – Sofia – Belovo railway line was opened for international traffic.
 The state bought off the Ruse – Varna railway line and started operating it on 10 August.
 The Bulgarian State Railways were therefore established, based on the Tsaribrod – Sofia – Belovo and Ruse – Varna railway lines.
 An independent Ministry of Railways, Post Offices and Telegraphs was established in 1912, followed by the State Railway School in 1923.

 The next major railway line to be opened was the sub-Balkan railway line, in 1952.

 Diesel traction was introduced in 1963 for train traffic with the diesel-hydraulic B′B′ locomotives (class 04), built by SGP.
 The first electrified line, Sofia – Plovdiv, entered into operation in the same year with the new then class 41, built by Škoda.
 The first doubled track line, the Sindel – Varna, was completed one year later.